evideli/BJW-WebApp/README.md

 ```

 ## Build
-Builds the web app for production in the **dist** folder using the command"
+Builds the web app for production in the **dist** folder using the command:

 ```
 $ npm run build